 After breakfast check-out and head towards Mandawa, known for its fort and havelis.
 This town has been referred to as the "open art gallery" of Rajasthan state because the entire region is dotted with fascinating mansions (havelis) that have lavishly painted walls.

 Reach Mandawa by afternoon.
-Check-in at hotel on arrival.
+Check-in at the hotel on arrival.

-Dinner & overnight stay will be at hotel in Mandawa.
+Dinner & overnight stay will be at the hotel in Mandawa.

 After breakfast morning at your leisure.
 In the noon check out from the hotel and head back towards Delhi.

 Reach Delhi by evening.
-Check-in at hotel and relax.
-Overnight stay will be at hotel in Delhi.
+Check-in at the hotel and relax.
+Overnight stay will be at the hotel in Delhi.

-After breakfast check-out from hotel and head towards Delhi.
+After breakfast check-out from the hotel and transfer to the airport.
 The private car will drop you at Delhi International Airport for your return journey.

-To all good things, comes an end!
-Bid farewell with the memories of amazing fun-filled 11 days trip through the Golden Triangle & Rustic Rajasthan, worth remembering for the lifetime!
+Bid farewell with the memories of an amazing fun-filled 11 days trip through the Golden Triangle & Rustic Rajasthan, worth remembering for a lifetime!

 Moods: A little Rural